hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

 author: Joseph Turian and Jordie Shier and Bhiksha Raj and Björn W. Schuller and Christian James Steinmetz and Colin Malloy and George Tzanetakis and Gissel Velarde and Kirk McNally and Max Henry and Nicolas Pinto and Yonatan Bisk and Gyanendra Das and Humair Raj Khan and Camille Noufi and Dorien Herremans and Jesse Engel and Justin Salamon and Philippe Esling and Pranay Manocha and Shinji Watanabe and Zeyu Jin
 #date: 2021-06-29
 abstract: >
-  Humans can infer a wide range of properties from a perceived sound, such as information about the source (e.g. what generated the sound?), the information the sound conveys (this is a word that means X, this is a musical note in scale Y), and how it compares to other sounds (these two sounds come/don't come from the same source and are/aren't identical).
-  Can any one learned representation do the same?
-  <br><br>
   The aim of this challenge is to develop a general-purpose audio representation that provides a strong basis for learning in a wide variety of tasks and scenarios.
-HEAR 2021 challenges participants with the following questions: Is it possible to develop a single representation that models all psychoacoustic phenomena, both on short and long timescales?
+HEAR 2021 challenges participants with the following questions: Is it possible to develop a single representation that models psychoacoustic phenomena like relative loudness and pitch?
 What approach best generalizes to a wide range of downstream audio tasks without fine-tuning?
 What audio representation allows researchers to formulate and solve novel and societally-valuable problems in simple, repeatable ways?
   <br><br>
-  HEAR 2021 will evaluate audio representations using a benchmark suite across a variety of domains, including speech, environmental sound, medical audio, and music.
+  HEAR 2021 will evaluate audio representations using a benchmark suite across a variety of domains, including speech, environmental sound, and music.
 In the spirit of shared exchange, all participants must submit an audio embedding model following a common API that is general-purpose, open-source, and freely available to use.
 ---